 In 2017, Chain Reaction Research (CRR) reported 6.1 million hectares (ha) of forest and peatland remained on oil palm concessions, land that can be considered “stranded assets.”
 This update discusses figures and trends in the palm oil industry since 2017 and argues that oil palm development on forest and peatland will remain economically unviable for the foreseeable future.

-- Since 2017, issuances of new concessions for oil palm plantations in Indonesia have come to a near halt whiledeforestation rates have dropped,
+- Since 2017, issuances of new concessions for oil palm plantations in Indonesia have come to

 - Undeveloped forest and peatland remain stranded assets in the palm oil sector,